-- The failure of disarmament - Reasons for, and actions taken in response to, the crises in Manchuria and Abyssinia - Changing attitudes of major powers towards the League of Nations - Impact of economic and military considerations for foreign policy - Changing nature of relations with the USSR and impact on foreign policy - Actions taken to appease Hitler (e.g. attitude towards rearmament, the Rhineland, Anschluss) - Czechoslovakia and the Munich Crisis - British rearmament in response to Germany's expansionism - The British guarantee to Poland and the failure of appeasement - Reasons for the Nazi-Soviet Pact - The invasion of Poland
+Key questions Content How did the rise of extremism affect international relations?
+Impact of the Great Depression on political ideologies Impact of the rise of dictatorships on relations between powers • Foreign responses to the Civil War in Spain Aims and impact of Hitler's expansionist policies: Rearmament, remilitarisation of the Rhineland (1936); Anschluss (1938), Sudetenland (1938), Czechoslovakia (1939) and Poland (1939) Why did the League of Nations fail to keep the • The failure of disarmament peace in the 1930s? • Reasons for, and actions taken in response to, the crises in Manchuria and Abyssinia Changing attitudes of major powers towards the League of Nations Why, and with what effects, did Britain and France pursue a policy of appeasement?
+Impact of economic and military considerations for foreign policy Changing nature of relations with the USSR and impact on foreign policy Actions taken to appease Hitler (e.g. attitude towards rearmament, the Rhineland, Anschluss) Czechoslovakia and the Munich Crisis Why did war break out in 1939?
+British rearmament in response to Germany's expansionism The British guarantee to Poland and the failure of appeasement Reasons for the Nazi-Soviet Pact • The invasion of Poland